When do trajectories matter? Identifiability analysis for stochastic transport phenomena: Mathematical Models

-As in Figure \ref{fig:F2}, in this work we consider simulations where individuals are free to move in any direction on the lattice, however the initial condition and boundary conditions mean that macroscopic gradients in the vertical direction vanish.
-Under these conditions the PDE models for $N(x,y,t)$ and $P(x,y,t)$ models simplify to
+As in Figure \ref{fig:F2}, individuals move in any lattice direction, but the initial and boundary conditions eliminate macroscopic gradients in the vertical direction~\cite{Callaghan2006,Simpson2009}.
+The PDE models for $N(x,y,t)$ and $P(x,y,t)$ therefore reduce to

 for $N(x,t)$ and $P(x,t)$, respectively.
-Since these PDE models are nonlinear we obtain their solutions numerically using the numerical algorithm outlined in the Appendix.
+For simplicity, we write $v_x$ as $v$.
+Since these PDEs are nonlinear, we solve them numerically using the method described in the Appendix.

-We will now generate some data from the discrete model, and compare that data with solutions of the PDE models for $N(x,t)$ and $P(x,t)$.
-To deal with count data we simply count the numbers of agents per site $n_{i,j}(t) \in [0, \kappa]$, and sum down the columns to give
+We compare data from the discrete model with solutions of Equations \eqref{eq:1DN}--\eqref{eq:1DP}.
+For count data, we sum the number of agents per site, $n_{i,j}(t)\in[0,\kappa]$, down each column:

-so that $\mathcal{N}_{i}(t) \in {0,1,2,\ldots, H \kappa}$, where $H$ is the height of the lattice.
-The solution of Equation \eqref{eq:1DN} is $N(x,t)$, which gives the average number of agents per site at location $x$.
-We compare $\mathcal{N}_{i}(t)$ from the random walk model with the quantity $H N(x_i,t)$ from the continuum model, where $x_i$ is the horizontal location of the $i$th column.
-Simulation data in Figure \ref{fig:F3}(a)--(d) compare these quantities for unbiased and biased simulation data from Figure \ref{fig:F2}.
-In both cases we see that the solution of Equation \eqref{eq:1DN} provides a good prediction of the mean trend in the column-based count data, however the PDE model does not describe fluctuations in the data.
-Comparing the shapes of the PDE solutions in Figure \ref{fig:F3}(c)--(d) illustrates the role of crowding for biased motility since we see that the $N(x,t)$ is no longer symmetric about $x=0$ like the unbiased case.
+so that $\mathcal{N}_{i}(t) \in \{0,1,2,\ldots, H \kappa\}$.
+The solution of Equation \eqref{eq:1DN}, $N(x,t)$, describes the average number of agents per site at location $x$.
+We therefore compare $\mathcal{N}_{i}(t)$ with $H N(x_i,t)$, where $x_i$ is the horizontal location of the $i$th column.
+Figure \ref{fig:F3}(a)--(d) shows that, for both unbiased and biased simulations from Figure \ref{fig:F2}, Equation \eqref{eq:1DN} predicts the mean trend in the column-based count data but not the stochastic fluctuations.